-It takes understanding to be supportive of someone both heartbroken and angry while grieving a loss.
+It takes understanding to be supportive of someone both heartbroken and angry while grieving their loss.
 But, this is what good friends do.
-You can help your friend deal with her grief in any of the following ways:
+You can help a friend deal with their grief in any of the following ways:

 1. Physical activity is a wonderful way to channel anger and refocus.
 You and your friend might make a date to take a weekly walk together in the evening or sign up for an exercise class together.
 You might need to arrange to pick her up to make sure it happens.